Arduino Wireless Control

 The ESP8266 has evolved from a simple WiFi module to a full-fledged microcontroller with its own scripting method (lua).
 It is also directly supported by the Arduino IDE which means you can code it using common Arduino functions.

-So aside from adding wireless control features to your arduino project, you can also use the ESP8266/NodeMCU to display sensor data to web server, log data to web apps like Google Sheets or use it with MQTT.
+So aside from adding wireless control features to your Arduino project, you can also use the ESP8266/NodeMCU to display sensor data to web servers, log data to web apps like Google Sheets or use it with MQTT.

 Control via NRF24L01